What is Bluetooth?

 Bluetooth is similar to radio wave technology but is primarily designed for short-distance communications of less than 10m.

-You can usually use it to download photos from a digital camera to a computer, connect a wireless mouse to a laptop, connect a hands-free headset to a cell phone so that you can talk and drive safely and securely at the same time.
+You can usually use it to download photos from a digital camera to a computer, connect a wireless mouse to a laptop, or connect a hands-free headset to a cell phone so that you can talk and drive safely and securely simultaneously.

-Electronic devices that work in this way have built-in radio antennas (transmitters and receivers) so that they can simultaneously send and receive signals wirelessly to other Bluetooth devices.
+Electronic devices that work in this way simultaneously have built-in radio antennas (transmitters and receivers) to send and receive signals wirelessly to other Bluetooth devices.

-Older devices can be converted to Bluetooth using accessories in the form of USB sticks, PCMCIA transfer cards, etc. The transmitter power controls the range within which the Bluetooth device can operate.
+Older devices can be converted to Bluetooth using accessories like USB sticks, PCMCIA transfer cards, etc. The transmitter power controls the range within which the Bluetooth device can operate.

-It is generally said that the devices belong to one of three classes: Class 1 is the most robust and can operate up to 100m (330ft), Class 2, which is the most common type operates up to 10m (33ft), and Class 3 is the least strong and does not exceed much more than 1m (3.3ft).
+It is generally said that the devices belong to one of three classes: Class 1 is the most robust and can operate up to 100m (330ft), Class 2, which is the most common type, serves up to 10m (33ft), and Class 3 is the least strong and does not exceed much more than 1m (3.3ft).

 How does Bluetooth work?

-Bluetooth transmits and receives radio waves in the range of 79 different frequencies (channels) focused on 2.45GHz, excluding radio, television and mobile phones, and reserved for the use of industrial, scientific and medical devices.
+Bluetooth transmits and receives radio waves in the range of 79 different frequencies (channels) focused on 2.45GHz, excluding radio, television, and mobile phones, and reserved for industrial, scientific, and medical devices.

 If two devices want to communicate, they randomly select a channel and, if it has already been registered, randomly switch to one of the others (a technique known as spread-spectrum frequency hopping).

-To lower the risk of interference from other electrical devices, and also to improve safety, pairs of devices are continually changing the frequency they use, thousands of times per second.
+To lower the risk of interference from other electrical devices and improve safety, pairs of devices continually change the frequency they use thousands of times per second.

-When a group of 2 or more Bluetooth devices share information, they form a kind of ad hoc computer mini-network called a piconet.
+When a group of 2 or more Bluetooth devices share information, they form an ad hoc computer mini-network called a piconet.
 Other devices can either join or leave an existing piconet at any time.

 What Bluetooth can be used for?